el3um4s/renderer-for-electron-auto-updater/README.md

 ### API: Electron Side

 - `requestVersionNumber` - Request the version number.
 The response is sent to the `getVersionNumber` channel
-- `checkForUpdate` - Check if an update is available.
+- `checkForUpdates` - Check if an update is available.
 The response is sent to the `updateAvailable` channel (or via the `updateNotAvailable` channel if no update is available)
 - `startDownloadUpdate` - Request to start downloading the update.
 The response is sent to the `downloadProgress` channel
 - `quitAndInstall` - Request to quit and install the update.
 The response is sent to the `updateDownloaded` channel